saleor/saleor/docs/customization/extensions.rst

 Plugin
 ------
 Saleor has some plugins implemented by default.
 These plugins are located in ``saleor.core.extensions.plugins``.
 The ExtensionManager needs to receive a list of enabled plugins.
-It can be done by including the plugin python path in the ``settings.PLUGINS`` list.
+It can be done by including the Python plugin path in the ``settings.PLUGINS`` list.

 Writing Your Own Plugin
 ^^^^^^^^^^^^^^^^^^^^^^^
 A custom plugin has to inherit from the BasePlugin class.
 It should overwrite base methods.
 The plugin needs to be added to the ``settings.PLUGINS``

-Your own plugin can be written as a class whose instances are callable, like this:
+Your own plugin can be written as a class which has callable instances, like this:

 ``custom/plugin.py``